 1. Claim your Waterloo identity and create your password

-Once you've applied to Waterloo and received an acknowledgement email from us (with the subject "Thank you for applying to Waterloo"), you can claim your Waterloo identity (username) and create your password.
+Once you've applied to Waterloo and received an acknowledgement email from us (with the subject "Thank you for applying to Waterloo"), you can create your Waterloo WatIAM username and create your password.
 You only need to do this once.
-You'll need your eight-digit Waterloo student number, e.g., 20223456 found in your acknowledgement email.
+You'll need your eight-digit Waterloo student number, e.g., 21012345 found in your acknowledgement email.

-After you claim your Waterloo identity (username), you'll be able to log in to Quest.
+After you claim your Waterloo identity (WatIAM username), you'll be able to log in to Quest.

 What's the difference between your student number and username?